B.S. Chemistry — Wright State University

 J.D. — Capital University

-Margaret Phillips is the Associate Director for Competitions in the National Institute of Standards and Technology (NIST) Office of Advanced Manufacturing (OAM).
+Margaret Phillips is the Associate Director for Competitions in the NIST Office of Advanced Manufacturing.
 She received a J.D. from Capital University and an M.B.A. from Western New England College.
 She received an M.S. and a B.S. in Chemistry from Wright State University.

 Prior to joining NIST, Margy spent four years negotiating and coordinating technology agreements between industry and the government.
 She also worked for nine years awarding and administering contracts for the U.S. Air Force.
 During her tenure as a U.S. Commissioned Officer, she was awarded the Air Force Systems Command Contracting Officer of the Year.
 Since joining NIST in 1995, she has applied her skills to supervising manufacturing efforts.
 She was recently awarded the NIST George Uriano Award in recognition for advancing the performance of the Manufacturing Extension Partnership (MEP) centers and using a Baldrige-based review process to improve service delivery to U.S. small manufacturers.
 She has also been presented with the Department of Commerce Bronze Medal for her distinguished efforts associated with establishing MEP centers throughout the Great Lakes region of the U.S.